fedor/challenge-2018/frontend.md

 - (Optional) Mobile Responsive

 ### Expection
+- Please ask questions <techchallenge@lalamove.com>.
-- This challange should take around 4 hours to complete.
+- This challenge normally takes around 4-8 hours of coding to complete.
 - You can work on it at your own schedule, but a complete solution is expected within 7 days.
 - Your code should be modular, each module should focus on doing one thing and do it well.
 - Major functionalities should be covered by unit tests.